thdelmas/42Knife/README.md

 ### Roadmap

-You Only Live Once so fuck off
+You Only Live Once so .... ...

 See the [open issues](https://github.com/thdelmas/42knife/issues) for a list of proposed features.